Tomoki-Okuno/mypage.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm Tomoki Okuno.
 I am a MS Biostatistics student at UCLA and a graduate student researcher at David Geffen School of Medicine at UCLA working with Dr.Jin Zhou and Dr.Hua Zhou.
-I have two broad areas of interest: Longevity and Machine Learning.
+My main interest is Longevity−extending healthy lifespan by slowing, stopping, and even reversing the aging process.
 My short-term to transfer into a PhD student and conduct research related to aging.
-My long-term goal is to contribute to realizing an extended healthy lifespan in Japan as researcher and business practitioner (dual role = "二刀流") in the field of longevity.
+My long-term goal is to contribute to realizing an extended healthy lifespan in Japan as researcher and business practitioner ("二刀流") in the field of longevity.

 In addition to my academic pursuits, I am into keeping fit to live up to 150 years old.